AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 >“We’re focused on providing financial support across communities, like the ability to share resources in a secure, inclusive, and traceable manner through advanced ML technologies,” said De Freitas. **(GOOGLE CLOUD)**

-Cash App and Block Inc. are furthering their efforst to create a more personalized service and smart tools that allow the general population to make better financial decisions through AI.
+Cash App and Block Inc. are expanding efforts to develop services that are more personalized and provide the general population with tools that allow them to make more informed decisions through AI.

 ### **<ins>Who is the company's intended customer?
 Is there any information about the market size of this set of customers?</ins>**